 To find grant opportunities, start with the following resources:

-When you’re ready to design and install, contact us.
+When you’re ready to design and install, search function.
 No Fault Surfaces can help your school or park achieve your vision.
 We work with parks and recreation departments and playground equipment manufacturers to provide the industry-leading safety surfacing products that help keep kids safe.